aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-which would send the following request:
+which sends the following request:

 ```
 GET /posts?sort=DESC&from=last-week&limit=5